MikeMcQuaid/GitInPractice/08-Branches.md

 `git checkout $BRANCH`

 ### Walkthrough
-To change from your current "master" branch to a local branch "testing":
+To change from the current "master" branch to a local branch "testing":

-1. Run `git status` to ensure you have no modified and uncommitted files (as Git will refuse to check out in that case without the `--force` parameter).
+1. Run `git status` to ensure there are no modified and/or uncommitted files (as otherwise Git requires the `--force` parameter to overwrite these changes).
 2. Run `git checkout testing`.
-3. You are now on the "testing" branch.
+3. The local branch "testing" has been checked out.

 ![After `git checkout testing`](screenshots/git-checkout-after.png)

 ### Explanation
-`git checkout` has slightly different naming to what you may expect.
-In Subversion, for example, checkout is used to "check out" a repository from a remote server (similarly to how we would use `git clone`).
-In Git it appears to be changing branches.
-What's going on here?
+`git checkout` may be a slightly confusing name.
+In the Subversion version control system `svn checkout` is used for the initial download from a remote repository (similar to `git clone` but for a single commit).
+However `git checkout` is used here to change branches.

 ![Git workflow](diagrams/workflow.png)

-Git clones the entire history of a repository and stores that on your local machine.
-As a result of this, what is happening here is not too dissimilar to Subversion; you are checking out the contents of a repository into the working tree (i.e. everything that isn't under a `.git` directory).
-In this case we're requesting the checkout of a particular branch so the state of that branch is checked out into the working tree.
-Additionally, after that has happened the HEAD pointer is updated to point to this branch.
+`git clone` downloads the entire history of a repository and creates a "clone" (i.e. a deep copy).
+With closer examination `git checkout` and `svn checkout` behave similarly; both check out the contents of a version control repository into the working tree (i.e. everything that isn't under a `.git` directory) but Subversion's repository is remote and Git's repository is local.
+In this case `git checkout` is requesting the checkout of a particular branch so the current state of that branch is checked out into the working tree.
+Afterwards the HEAD pointer is updated to point to the top commit of the branch (which will be the same commit pointed to by the branch pointer).

 ![HEAD pointer](diagrams/HEAD.png)

-The HEAD pointer is used to track which Git revision you have currently checked out.
-After a successful checkout it is moved from pointing to your previous state (i.e. here your previous branch) to the branch `$BRANCH`.
-If you moved back to the previous branch then HEAD would be updated to point to that instead
+The HEAD pointer is used to track which Git revision is currently checked out.
+After a successful checkout it is moved from pointing to the previous commit (in this case the previous branch's top commit) to the new branch's top commit.
+When checking out the previous branch HEAD will return to pointing at the previous branch's top commit.

 ## Checkout a remote branch
 (Difficulty: 6)